gregbugaj/delven/readme.md

 new {}().test()     // CallExpression[type=MemberExpression] > NewExpression > ObjectExpression
 ```

-AST should be equivalent for allt the expressions
+AST should be equivalent for all the expressions

 ```javascript
 new {}